Alternative Finance: The Ultimate Guide for Funding Your Business

 Peer-to-Peer (P2P) Lending

-What is a peer-to-peer lending platform?
+What is peer-to-peer lending and how does it work?

 How big is peer-to-peer lending?

 Peer-to-peer lending is one of the fastest growing segments in the financial services industry, with hundreds of sites across the world.
 The global peer-to-peer lending market size was valued at $67.93 billion in 2019, and is projected to reach $558.91 billion by 2027.
+The market size of the P2P lending platforms industry in the U.S. declined 1.2% per year on average between 2017 and 2022, it still had a market size of $1.1 billion in 2022.

 Is peer-to-peer lending regulated?